krakend/krakend-documentation/backends/flatmap.md

 There is a sequence of 4 operations in order to:

+*   Extract all items inside `kindergarten` and append them to the `students` collection.
 *   Extract all `students` of the `43rd` school (array starts at 0) and put them under a new property `alumni`
 *   Get rid of all the remaining schools
 *   Delete all items with a property `password` inside the array